vkrsingh/AppliedPhysics_VCET/AP_Course_FE_2024-2025/LecNotes_Questions/README.md

-# Lecture Notes
+# Lecture Notes and Question Banks

-This directory contains lecture notes for topics covered in Engineering Physics.
+This directory contains lecture notes and question bank for topics covered in Engineering Physics.
 The content is primarily based on the following reference books:

 1. **Engineering Physics** by M.N.
 Avadhanulu and P.G.
 Kshirsagar (S. Chand Publication) – Used for the first three modules.
 2. **Introduction to Electrodynamics** by D.J.
 Griffiths – Referenced for Electrodynamics.